SnetkovDA/GetDataFromVoltammograms/README.md

 # Get data from Voltammograms
 This software provides you ability to separate dark and light current on voltammogram.

+## Project description
+* Folder [Simplifier](https://github.com/SnetkovDA/GetDataFromVoltammograms/tree/master/Simplifier) contains full source code of the project.

+* File [GDFVG.exe](https://github.com/SnetkovDA/GetDataFromVoltammograms/blob/master/GDFVG.exe) is ready to use, builded version of the project for Windows OS (32 bit).
+To run it:
+1. Download .exe file.
+2. (optional) Copy to any folder.
+3. Run GDFVG.exe file.

 ## How to use this programm?
 1. Open file with data.
 Supports: *.dat, .csv files.*
     CSV file must be constructed in this way: